Alkass/polish/README.md

 # Polish

-`Polish` is a mini testing framework for the `Rust` system programming language meant to allow the writing of test-driven applications in a unified and expressive manner.
+`Polish` is a mini testing framework for the `Rust` system programming language that allows the writing of test-driven applications in a unified and expressive manner.

 ## Getting Started